 Rationale:

-To ensure steps are taken to create, record and make Program Participants aware of the existence of an Open Source Security Assurance policy.
+To ensure steps are taken to create, record and make Program Participants aware of the existence of an Open Source Software Security Assurance policy.
 Although no requirements are provided here on what should be included in the policy, other sections may impose additional requirements.

 Competence